Leica M9: Leica M9 Titanium

 In 2010, Leica released the Leica M9 Titanium camera body (a variant of the M9), which was designed by Walter de Silva.
 The body and supplied lens (a Summilux-M 35mm f/1.4 ASPH FLE) are both built from solid titanium.
+The body and supplied lens (a Summilux-M 35mm f/1.4 ASPH FLE) are both built from solid titanium.
+The M9 Titanium is available in a limited run of 500 cameras and costs about $31,300.

 Leica M9-P

 The Leica M9-P camera body was announced in 2011; it was not intended as a replacement for the M9, however, as the two camera bodies were sold concurrently.
 Leica added a scratch-resistant sapphire LCD cover on the M9-P, and the steel grey paint option was replaced with a classic chrome cover.
 The black paint option is still available.
 The M9-P also replaces the body covering with vulcanite, as used on earlier M cameras.
 Leica removed the red circular logo on the front of the camera (as found on the M9), and replaced it with the company's name etched on the top of the M9-P.